-Licensed nurse employed by a contracted entity
+Licensed nurse employed by a contracted entity Frequency of Verification:

 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

 As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.